-Axfood shall offer compensation in line with the going rate in the market and that is based on factors such as the importance of the employees’ work duties as well as their competence, experience and performance, and the compensation may consist of the following components: fixed base salary, short-term variable compensation, long-term share-based incentive programme, pension, other benefits, and severance terms.
+Axfood shall offer compensation in line with the going rate in the market that is based on factors such as the importance of the employees’ work duties as well as their competence, experience and performance, and the compensation may consist of the following components: fixed base salary, short-term variable compensation, long-term share-based incentive programme, pension, other benefits, and severance terms.

 Fixed base salary

 The members of the Executive Committee shall be paid an attractive, cash base salary compared with the going rate in the market.
 Base salary constitutes compensation for a committed work contribution at a high professional level that creates value-added for Axfood’s customers, owners and employees.

 Short-term variable compensation shall be based on the achievement of Axfood’s targets for earnings and sales growth, and of personal goals for the financial year.
 Short-term variable compensation shall amount to a maximum of 60% of the base salary paid out during the year for the President and 50%-55% of the base salary paid out during the year for the other members of the Executive Committee.
 In 2019 the combined short-term variable compensation for the current members of the Executive Committee can amount to a maximum of approximately SEK 16.5 m.
 In the event the Executive Committee increases in number, the level of variable salary may exceed this amount.
 The right to variable salary is forfeited in the event an executive gives notice prior to end of the year in which the variable salary is rewarded.